Event Date:

 Workshops Session 1 (Select 1 of 6 Options)

-Disparities in Womenâs Health Caused by Social Determinants
+Disparities in Womenâs Health Caused by Social Determinants, Damali Campbell-Oparaji, MD, Judy C. Washington, MD

 11:30 am